“You can’t wing your on-camera talk.”

 Blah, blah, blah.

-Some folks believe all this talk about not winging it on camera is a tired cliche.
-Every video coach or on-camera expert delivers the same old boring spiel, don’t they?
+Every video coach or on-camera expert delivers the same old boring spiel, right?

 Defining your goals

-When you’re flirting with the idea of incorporating video into the marketing mix for your small business or entrepreneurial derring-do, it helps to nail down what you want out of the format.
+When you decide to add video to the marketing mix for your small business or entrepreneurial derring-do, it helps to nail down what you want out of the format.

-It could be you need to raise the profile of your business.
-Perhaps, it’s all about clearly demonstrating what makes you different from the guy or gal next door offering similar services.
+You may want to raise the profile of your business.
+Perhaps, it’s all about demonstrating what makes you different from the guy or gal next door offering similar services.

-Some people define success with video by the number of likes, comments and shares it attracts on social media.
-In some instances, these are definitely the metrics you’d want to keep an eye on.
-However, it depends on the mission behind your video marketing.
+Some people define success with video by the number of likes, comments and shares on social media.
+These are definitely metrics you want to keep an eye on.
+However, the success of your videos depends on the mission behind your video marketing.

-You can get thousands of likes or views on your video content with little of it converting into actual sales of your products or services.
+You can get thousands of likes or views with little of it converting into actual sales of your products or services.

 Give careful thought to what you want your video content to do for you and your business.
 In this way, you’ll produce videos aligned with your business objectives.
 This is always better than throwing content (and yourself) at the wall to see what sticks.